sandesh-30/Credit_risk_model/README.md

 *	Performed feature selection using Chi-squared test for categorical features and ANOVA F-statistic for numerical features

-*	Reduced the total number of features for model training by 45% using WOE, Information Value (IV) and P-value analysis
+* Reduced total number of features for model training by 45 % (from initial 75 to 36) using WoE , IV , F-statistic and P-value analysis

-* Obtained Area Under the Receiver Operating Characteristic Curve (0.86) and Precision Recall AUC (0.97) on test data